RoleFarming/falcon/README.rst

 |Build Status| |Docs| |codecov.io|

-The Falcon Web Framework
+The Falcon Role Farm Framework
 ========================

-`Falcon <https://falconframework.org>`__ is a reliable, high-performance Python web framework for building large-scale app backends and microservices.
+`Falcon <https://role.farm>`__ is a reliable, high-performance Python Role Farm Web framework for building large-scale app backends and microservices.
 It encourages the REST architectural style, and tries to do as little as possible while remaining highly effective.